← Back to Work

 Design Strategy

-These insights pointed toward a clear shift in approach.
-Rather than redesigning individual screens, the effort needed to move upstream — toward building a shared foundation that could survive growth and support the teams working within it.
+Rather than redesigning individual screens, the effort needed to move upstream — toward a shared foundation that could survive growth.

-The strategy had four parts: identify the core building blocks used everywhere across the product; define interaction patterns, not just visual styles; reduce the number of valid variations by creating components flexible enough to handle real edge cases; and align design decisions with how engineering would actually implement and reuse them.
+The strategy had four parts: identify the core building blocks used everywhere; define interaction patterns, not just visual styles; reduce the number of valid variations; and align design decisions with how engineering would actually implement and reuse them.

 Less pixel perfection.
 More decision clarity.

-A key part of this was introducing design tokens — named, reusable values that represented visual decisions rather than fixed properties.
-Instead of a button storing a hard-coded hex value for its background colour, it referenced a token: a semantic decision like 'interactive-primary' that could be defined once and propagated consistently across every component that used it.
-Tokens became the lowest layer of the system — the mechanism that allowed a visual change to be made in one place and flow through the entire product without manual updates to individual components.
+A key part was introducing design tokens — named, reusable values representing visual decisions.
+Instead of a button storing a hard-coded hex value, it referenced a semantic token like 'interactive-primary' that could be defined once and propagated everywhere.

 SYSTEM DESIGN